AmarjeetGupta123/AMARJEETGUPTA123/README.md

 <My graduation complete in june 2023 from BBDIT (Babu Babu banarsi Das Institute Of Technology)

-<My skill in HTMl,CSS JavaScript and Boostrap with good specking
+<My skill in HTMl,CSS, JavaScript, react and Boostrap with good specking